Selecting Courses Abroad

 office of international programs

 As a BC student, you are required to take a full load of courses at your host institution abroad.
 You should not underload.
 BC program participants can refer to the course load requirement table for guidelines, since what constitutes a full load may vary by program.
 External program participants should complete the equivalent of 15-16 U.S. credits per semester.
 If you need BC major, minor, or core requirements met abroad, please read these guidelines.
 All students will receive a maximum of 18 BC credits per semester upon evaluation of their transcript.
-Please note that BC will not award credit for non-academic courses, for example any food, wine, yoga, chorus, or sports classes, and will not list audited courses on your BC transcript.
+Please note that BC will not award credit for non-academic courses, for example any food, wine, yoga, fitness, martial arts, chorus, or sports classes, and will not list audited courses on your BC transcript.

 OIP Course Registration